 Tip 4 – How to Extract in Escape from Tarkov

 One of the most important tips for your first raid is understanding how to extract.
-This can be a frustrating ordeal if you don’t know the area and how certain extracts work.
+This can be frustrating if you don’t know the area and how certain extracts work.
+Especially since Tarkov doesn’t really teach you anything and throws you in blind.

 PMCs Have More Extract Points